Caleb-Schulz/Inventory-Assistant/README.md

 # Inventory-Assistant
-Idea\n
+Idea
-Import a messy inventory file\n
+Import a messy inventory file
-Export an organized file\n
+Export an organized file
-AI chat to ask questions about the data\n
+AI chat to ask questions about the data
-AI tells you what to restock and allows questions about the data\n
+AI tells you what to restock and allows questions about the data